OH NO!!! Insects on my plants!

 It's important to spray everything around the plant.
 This is where eggs hide and hatch when conditions are right - and then your problem starts all over again.

-Spray the grow pot, the decorative pot and even the LECA pebbles.
+Spray the grow pot, the decorative pot, and the LECA pebbles.
 Then spray the shelf and wipe it with a cloth.